Synchronization of multiple rigid body systems: a survey: Attitude synchronization of multiple rigid body systems

 Based on the logic variable and the reference angular velocity signal $\omega_d$, the control torque is given as,

-where $l_{k}>0, \; \forall k \in M$, $\bar{\bm{\omega}}_i=\bm{\omega}_i-\bm{\omega}_d$ and $K_{i}=K_{i}^{\top}>0,\; \forall i\in \mathcal{N}$.
+where $l_{k}>0, \; \forall k \in M$, $\bar{\bm{\omega}}_i=\bm{\omega}_i-\bm{\omega}_d$, and $K_{i}=K_{i}^{\top}>0,\; \forall i\in \mathcal{N}$.

-The binary logic variable incorporated in the control law can hysterically switch the sign of a torque component which has an anti-unwinding property.
-The hybrid control law (\ref{hybrid_input}) can achieve the robust attitude synchronization under the connected acyclic graphs and manages a trade-off between unwinding and robustness by adjusting the hysteresis width.
+The binary logic variable incorporated in the control law (\ref{hybrid_input}) can hysterically switch the sign of a torque component which has an anti-unwinding property.
+In addition, the hybrid control law (\ref{hybrid_input}) can achieve the robust attitude synchronization under the connected acyclic graphs, and manage a trade-off between unwinding and robustness by adjusting the hysteresis width $\delta$.
 Based on the hybrid control, there are fruitful results on global attitude synchronization \cite{2022_TCS1_D.Zhang}.
 For example, the global finite-time attitude consensus is investigated with quaternion-based hybrid controllers \cite{2018_Auto_H.Gui}.
-An event-triggered hybrid attitude tracking control is studied in \onlinecite{2019_TMecha_Y.Tang}.
-Note that the rotation matrix is the only global and unique attitude representation method.
-However, the fundamental difficulty is the underlying space of rotation matrices is a Lie group, which is not homeomorphic to $\mathbb{R}^{n}$.
-In order to obtain the global result, the hybrid method is applied to the attitude tracking control on $\mathbb{SO}(3)$ \cite{2017_Auto_Tayebi}.
-Following from the method, an angular velocity-free global attitude tracking on $\mathbb{SO}(3)$ and $\mathbb{SE}(3)$ are proposed \cite{2022_TAC_Tayebi, 2018_TAC_Tayebi}.
+A hybrid attitude tracking control is studied based on the event-triggered mechanism \cite{2019_TMecha_Y.Tang}.

+The rotation matrix is a global and unique attitude representation method.
+However, the closed-loop dynamics by using a continuous state-feedback based on rotation matrices usually has undesired equilibrium points which are unstable.
+The fundamental difficulty is the underlying space of rotation matrices is a Lie group, which is not homeomorphic to $\mathbb{R}^{n}$.
+Inspired by the above hybrid method \cite{2012_TAC_A.R.Teel}, a hybrid-based attitude tracking controller on $\mathbb{SO}(3)$ is proposed to obtain the global result \cite{2017_Auto_Tayebi}.
+Following the idea, an angular velocity-free global attitude tracking on $\mathbb{SO}(3)$ and $\mathbb{SE}(3)$ are further studied, respectively \cite{2022_TAC_Tayebi, 2018_TAC_Tayebi}.